 When creating and sharing content, be sure to keep your audience in mind.

 Why will they find this compelling?
 What's in it for them?

 For platforms like Instagram, are the images that are being used in focus, level, and visually appealing?
-You don't need a degree in graphic design to use some of the editing tools baked into these apps and make a regular iPhone snap into some quality social media content!elected officials to lobby for policy change?
+You don't need a degree in graphic design to use some of the editing tools baked into these apps and make a regular iPhone snap into some quality social media content!
 Remember to include a link and information about how to identify their MP, MPP, etc., as well as language that they can use in an email or phone call.
 Perhaps you could have templates on your website for reference.